 Why are you scared to start a blog?

 For whatever reason, many people are just flat out nervous about making that leap into blogging.
+Seriously, so many of us are scared to start a blog.
 I totally get it.
 I've been there.
 I know what it's like to read and admire blog after blog.
 I spent months envisioning in my head what I would want to write about, my blog name, and what my blog design would look like.

 I wasted a lot of time standing by the sidelines watching and not doing.
 I'm shy; it took my months to leave my first comment on a blog post lol.